WWBN/AVideo/README.md

 Along with this re-brand come a slew of value added benefits for all AVideo Platform Clones.
-* Each clone is considered a broadcast network
+* Each Avideo Platform clone is considered a broadcast network
-* Each network is indexed
+* Each network is indexed in our World Wide Broadcast Network Platform System
 * Each network can use our ad network
-* Each network can use our Open Systems TV platform
+* Each network can use our Open Systems TV platform (Coming Soon)

 And more to come in 2020